Kac-Moody Symmetric Spaces: arbitrary symmetrizable complex or almost split real type: Kac--Moody Groups

-For the remainder of this article, let $k \in { \RR, \CC}$ and denote with $G$ the evaluation of the Tits functor $\G$ w.r.t.\ the Kac--Moody root datum $\D_{\text{Kac}}^\AA$ on the filed $k$.
-Call $G$ then a \emph{split (minimal) Kac--Moody group over $k$ (of type $\AA$)}.
-In the following, we will only refer to Kac--Moody groups over $k$; if differences concerning the type of $\AA$ are important, they will be mentioned explicitly.
+\begin{Convention} For the remainder of this article, let $\KK \in \{ \RR, \CC \}$ and denote by $G$ the evaluation of the Tits functor $\G$ with respect to the Kac--Moody root datum $\D_{\text{Kac}}^\AA$ on the field $\KK$; $G$ is called a \emph{split (minimal) Kac--Moody group over $\KK$ (of type $\AA$)} and $T$ its \emph{(standard) torus} of $G$. \end{Convention}